• Skip to primary navigation

 Woman adding tequila to a cocktail shaker.

-Add tequila, fresh lemon juice and agave to a cocktail shaker.
+Add tequila, fresh lemon juice and simple syrup to a cocktail shaker.

 Woman shaking a cocktail shaker.